Optimally Guarding 2-Reflex Orthogonal Polyhedra by Reflex Edge Guards: Definitions

-By ``cutting'' a 2-reflex orthogonal polyhedron along the contact rectangle of two adjacent bricks, all the reflex edges bordering the rectangle turn into convex edges, and several different things may happen to the edge set.
+By ``cutting'' a 2-reflex orthogonal polyhedron along the contact rectangle of two adjacent bricks, all the reflex edges bordering the rectangle turn into convex edges, and the edge set will be modified according to the type of the contact rectangle.
 A convex edge may split in two distinct edges, new edges may be created, and multiple edges may merge together.

-Figure~\ref{fig4:1} also indicates the number of edges gained or lost after such a split, for each different configuration. $m$ and $m'$ are the number of edges in the polyhedron before and after the split, respectively.
+Figure~\ref{fig4:1} also indicates the number of edges and reflex edges gained or lost after such a split, for each different configuration. $m$ and $m'$ are the number of edges in the polyhedron before and after the split, respectively.
 Similarly, $r$ and $r'$ are the number of reflex edges before and after the split, respectively.

-In Figure~\ref{fig4:2}, a type-(t) contact rectangle between two bricks is illustrated, before and after the cut.
-The polyhedron in the second picture has $m=23$ edges, of which $r=2$ are reflex.
-The polyhedra in the third picture have $m'=24$ edges in total, of which $r'=0$ are reflex (cf.\ Figure~\ref{f4:typet}).
+For example, in Figure~\ref{fig4:2}, a type-(t) contact rectangle between two bricks is illustrated, before and after the cut.
+The polyhedron before the cut has $m=23$ edges, of which $r=2$ are reflex.
+The two polyhedra after the cut have $m'=24$ edges in total, of which $r'=0$ are reflex (cf.\ Figure~\ref{f4:typet}).

 \begin{remark} When cutting a polyhedron of positive genus along a contact rectangle, we may fail to disconnect it, but just lower its genus.
-The resulting polyhedron is \emph{degenerate}, in that its boundary is self-intersecting.
+The resulting polyhedron is \emph{degenerate}, in that its boundary is self-intersecting: indeed, in place of the contact rectangle we now have a region that belongs to the top face of a brick and the bottom fare of another brick.
 We will occasionally encounter such degeneracies in intermediate steps of inductive proofs, and we will tolerate them as long as their presence does not invalidate our reasoning. \end{remark}

 Referring again to Figure~\ref{fig4:1}, we call each type-(a) or type-(f) contact rectangle a \emph{collar}, because its boundary is made of four reflex edges ``winding'' around a smaller brick.
-Singling out collars to treat them as separate cases will often be needed in our proofs.
+Singling out collars to treat them as separate cases will be useful in our proofs.
 The (technical) reason is that collars minimize the ratio This ratio is 3 for collars, whereas it is at least 4 for any other contact type.

-We also want to single out contact types~(d) and~(i), because they produce just one reflex edge each, and this will turn out to be the hardest case to handle.
+We also single out contact types~(d) and~(i), because they produce just one reflex edge each, and this will turn out to be the hardest case to handle.
 These two contact types will be called \emph{primitive}, and a 2-reflex orthogonal polyhedron having only primitive contact rectangles will be called a \emph{stack}.
+As Figure~\ref{f:stack} suggests, there are stacks of any genus.

 Observe that each brick of a stack may have up to two bricks attached to each of its horizontal faces.
 A stack where each brick has either zero or two other bricks attached to its top face is called a \emph{castle} (Figure~\ref{fig4:castle} shows an example).
 The bottom brick of a castle is called its \emph{base brick}.
 It is easy to see that a castle has an even number of reflex edges, because they all come in parallel pairs.